RULES – YOUNG CHOREOGRAPHERS’ COMPETITION

 Three main prizes will be awarded by the jury

 At the end of the final round, the jury will award two laureates who will have the opportunity to create for one of these two ballets during the 2020-21 or 2021-2022 season:

 Two laureates will earn fifteen working days to choreograph a piece for 10 to 20 dancers.
 The duration of the piece will be comprised between 20 and 30 minutes.

 • 10 to 20 dancers during a maximum period of 15 days (5 working hours a day: 2h30 in the morning / 2h30 in the afternoon)

 • Necessary staff to make costumes and accessories/props as well as lighting design.
 The stage design cannot include decor.
 The creative technical conditions will be provided later on.

-Each piece shall be performed in their host city, and where appropriate, may be performed in the cities of both Ballets during the 2018-2019 season.
+Each piece shall be performed in their host city, and where appropriate, may be performed in the cities of both Ballets during the 2020-2021 or the 2021-2022 season.
 The cost of the sets as well as promoting the performances will be covered by the Ballets and their partners.
 Each Ballet may add to the programme during which the winner’s work will be performed with a line-up of his/her choice.

 This €15 000 prize will be awarded to one of the six finalists by the finale jury.